 6.2.
 When it involves national security, national defense security and other national interests directly and when it involves public security, public health, public right to know and other major public interests;

 So, they’ll let you know if they start collecting a bunch of data on you… Or not.
-Perhaps they’ll “collect and use your personal information without seeking your consent” because their CCP board members have deemed it to be a matter of “national security” or “other national interests” to collect as much info on Americans as possible.
+Perhaps someday they’ll “collect and use your personal information without seeking your consent” because the Chinese government has deemed it to be a matter of “national security” or “other national interests” to collect as much info on Americans as possible.
+This uncertainty leaves me feeling unsettled.

-With the system being loaded with AI features that scan all your documents and keep tabs on what you’re doing, there’s just too much potential for things to go wrong.
-And while they argue, “We’re open source, you can check our code and see that we’re safe,” this isn’t the best argument.
+With the system being integrated with AI features that scan all your documents and keep tabs on what you’re doing, there’s just too much potential for things to go wrong.
+And while they argue, “We’re open source, you can check our code and see that we’re safe,” this is not reassuring enough to convince me to use their system as my daily driver.
 Here are the reasons for that:

 - Analyzing an entire operating system’s worth of code is far beyond what most people could do.
 For an OS like this, it would take an entire team of highly trained coders or software engineers to vet its safety.